Year 3 Newsletter

-PE lessons will be on a Monday and Thursday every week.
-This term, the children will be learning about basketball and controlling their movements through the use of equipment.
+PE lessons continue to be taught on a Monday and Thursday every week.
+This term, the children will be taught skills in Athletics and Rounders.
 This will include one in door and one outdoor lesson per week.

 Please remember to take your child’s earrings out on PE days and fasten up any long hair/long fringes with soft hair bands.
 Parents of girls - remember to include a pair of socks if your child wears tights.
 For health and safety reasons, if your child is unable to remove their own earrings they will be unable to participate in PE.

 Children can take out a maximum of two books and keep them for two weeks.
 Please encourage your child to read their library books and return both books regularly.

 Homework books are sent home every Thursday and should be returned by the following Tuesday.
 Each week, the books will alternate between Maths and English or Reading Comprehension.
 Please ensure you follow the books in order, completing one workout per week.
 This will be connected to the learning that has taken place in school.

-Every child has their own reading book.
-May we request that you make a comment each time you hear your child read.
+Children have their own reading book.
+May we request that you make a comment each time you hear your child read and sign to say they have finished a book.
 Your child will be given regular opportunity to change their library books.
 We recommend that they are encouraged to read a wide range of genres.

 Spellings and Times Tables

 Spellings and times table tests will be every Tuesday afternoon and spelling booklets will be sent home to practise every week.
 Times table practise will be provided in school and your support with learning at home will be greatly appreciated.

 During this term, we are hoping to have a topic based class visit in order to enrich the children’s learning.